 Tank cleaning set contents

-• Tank cleaner
+- Tank cleaner

 Cleaning the tank

-Because FERTAN rust converter is a water-based product, it is crucial that all silicone, grease and oil is removed before using the product.
+Because FERTAN rust converter is a water-based product, it is crucial that all silicone, grease, and oil is removed before using the product.
 For this purpose, please fill the

 or until a consistent color is achieved and the material is warm.
 After that, apply and mold the material.
 Mechanical handling is possible after about 20 minutes.
 Full curing is achieved after 24 hours.
-The material can then be sanded, milled, drilled and painted.
+The material can then be sanded, milled, drilled, and painted.

-FeDOX rust removal bath (option available, not included in the set)
+Rust Remover bath (option available, not included in the set)